zvikomurahwi/jcse/README.md

 # wits_jsce
-For Professional Practices in Software Development
+For the Professional Practices in Software Development Course Practicals and Exercises.